 Portraits of high-profile names and faces jump out of Nicole’s portfolio and she has established a reputation for not only capturing her sitter’s personal style and image, but also for offering a deeper portrayal of humanity within each of her subjects.

-Along with her versatile and adaptive style of portrait photography, Nicole has a niche talent for capturing urban environments, giving way for her to produce truly iconic image collections.
-Her documentation of urban sprawl, decay and abandon shows not only her sheer motivation for social commentary but also her innate ability to source beauty in places overlooked by the untrained eye.
-Shooting a fine balance of derelict and disused environments across the globe, including Indonesia, Japan, USA, China, Europe and her backyard of Australia, Nicole’s images dictate a combined set of emotions – a sense of mourning and celebration for what these places once were.
+Nicole has a niche talent for capturing urban environments.
+Her documentation of urban sprawl, decay and abandon demonstrates her talent for social commentary and her innate ability to observe beauty in places overlooked by the untrained eye.
+Capturing urban environments across the globe, including Indonesia, Japan, USA, China, Europe, North Korea and her backyard of Australia, Nicole’s images stir up contrasting emotions – a sense of mourning and, at the same time, celebration of what these places once were.